A Better Way To Pay Your Financial Planner

 It’s difficult to tackle any one of these areas in isolation since they are all quite interconnected in the real world.
-That’s why financial planning involves some degree of all of them, even if just a quick review of things in some cases.
-With six areas of planning, it seems strange to charge a fee based on just one area (Investments), even if it is a very important one.
-The AUM model has prospered because it is simply too lucrative for most advisors to give up.
-We want to change that.
+Good financial planning involves some degree of all of them.
+Given the integrated nature of these 6 important areas of planning, it’s simply not in the client’s best interest to be paying a fee only based on one area – investments – even though it is an important one.
+The major problem is that the AUM model is simply too lucrative for most advisors to give up!

 5. YOUR FEE IS SPECIFIC TO YOU, PURPOSEFULLY

 A personal financial plan is just that, personal.
 Proper plans are built on not just numbers and spreadsheets, but also on the preferences, goals, and concerns unique to every individual.
 The plans we create for clients reflect that and are fully tailored for them.
 Likewise, the fee our clients pay is different for everyone (though all are calculated in the same way).
 Our Fee Schedule is structured to reflect the increased complexity that comes with increasing levels of net worth.

 There is a fairer and better way to pay your financial planner.
 In my prior role, I spent seven years with an institutional wealth manager in Connecticut where I consulted with financial planners all around the country.
 The final five of those years were spent doing in-person consulting in these planners’ offices working on how they could better serve their clients and run their businesses.
 How these planners charged clients was a central part of our discussions and, after hundreds of these interactions, I can confidently say that a fixed annual fee that is set according to your net worth is the best and fairest approach for you to pay your financial planner.
 A successful financial planner/client relationship requires a strong foundation of trust.
 I set my annual fee based on client net worth because I am sure it is the best model to sustain that strong foundation of trust.

 If you’re interested in learning more, please get in touch.